- German Studies

 Students must be German majors and plan to study in Tübingen during the winter term.
 Students are expected to complete a Baden-Württemberg scholarship application through CGIS.
 Those who receive the Baden-Württemberg scholarship are excluded from receiving the Sharangpani Memorial award.
 Students who receive the Sharangpani award will receive half of the award in January and the remaining half will be awarded after a thank you letter has been written to Mr. and Mrs. Sharangpani upon arrival in Tübingen.

 Students are expected to complete a Baden-Württemberg scholarship application through CGIS by mid-November.
-In 2014, all students studying in Tübingen will receive financial assistance either through the Sharangpani Memorial award or the Baden-Württemberg scholarship.
+All students studying in Tübingen may receive financial assistance either through the Sharangpani Memorial award or the Baden-Württemberg scholarship.
 Students should work closely with the German Department’s Undergraduate Advisors, Kalli Federhofer and Andrew Mills.

 After decisions about the Baden-Württemberg scholarship have been announced, the Sharangpani Memorial award decisions will be made.
 We anticipate these decisions to be made by mid-December.